msevillano89/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:
 #### Math and reading scores by grade
+Because we only replaced the ninth graders scores, when running the analysis we see a 'NaN' value in the summry data.
+The scores for tenth to twelveth graders remains unaffected.

-Scores by school spending
+#### Scores by school spending
+Thomas High School has a school spending range of $630 - $644.
+We can see there is virtually no impact by nulling the ninth graders scores.

-Scores by school size
+### Scores by school size

+Thomas High School falls in the medium-sized range.
+As noted in the images above, there is virtually no chance.

-Scores by school type
+#### Scores by school type
+Thomas High School is a charter school.
+As noted, there was very little impact to the original analysis.

+### Summary:
+The overall passing rate for Thomas High School changed dramatically from 91% to 65%.

+Thomas High School's ranking dropped from 2nd to 8th in the district of 15 campuses.

-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Data at the grade level will now show as "NaN" in reports for the 9th grade students at Thomas High School

+In addition to the overall passing rate, the campus math and reading averages and passing percentages all saw shifts.

+The major changes will be seen at the lower views of the disaggregated data with minor impact to the larger data views